pasztorpisti/json-cfg/README.rst

         "superusername": "tron"
     }

-**The same with json-cfg:**
+**Something similar with json-cfg:**

 .. code:: javascript

     {
-        // Note that we could get rid of most quotation marks.
+        // Note that we can get rid of most quotation marks.
         servers: [
             {
                 ip_address: "127.0.0.1",